-As long as the value of this second variable =< 10, the weighting is added to the system variable.

-If the value of the second variable is 5 for example, the [Network] Evaluation result for Server 1 (if the previously-described variable is true) is 80.
+As long as the value of this second variable = <10, the weighting is added to the system variable.
+If the value of the second variable is 5 for example, the [network] rating result for Server 1 is 80.
+This is also applicable if the previously-described variable is true.